Piero24/B.R.I.O.S./docs/FAQ.md

 ### High CPU usage

 This is unexpected.
-Bleissant should use minimal CPU (<1%).
+B.R.I.O.S. should use minimal CPU (<1%).

 **Diagnose:**
 ```bash